RedXi/vatsimbrief-helper/README.md

 ## Public Interface

 Vatsimbrief Helper offers a public interface to other scripts.
 For more information, see [Vatsimbrief Helper Public Interface](PUBLIC-INTERFACE.md).
-At the moment, [VR Radio Helper](https://github.com/VerticalLongboard/xplane-vhf-helper/) uses the Vatsimbrief Helper ATC data to display station names.
+At the moment, [VR Radio Helper](https://github.com/VerticalLongboard/xplane-vhf-helper/) uses the Vatsimbrief Helper ATC data to display station names and Vatsim clients in a Radar panel.